-GlobalSign CA private keys are destroyed by at least two trusted operatives present at the end of their lifetime in order to guarantee that they cannot ever be retrieved and used again.
+GlobalSign CA private keys are destroyed by at least two trusted operatives.

 Key destruction process is documented and associated records are archived.

 6.3 Private Key Protection and Cryptographic Module Engineering Controls

 The GlobalSign CA uses appropriate cryptographic devices to perform CA key management tasks.
 Those cryptographic devices are known as Hardware Security Modules (HSMs).
 Such devices meet formal requirements such as FIPS 140-1 Level 3 or higher, which guarantee, amongst other things, that device tampering is immediately detected; and private keys cannot leave devices unencrypted